fabacab/inline-gdocs-viewer/readme.txt

 = Quick start =

-Paste the URL of your public [Google Spreadsheet](https://support.google.com/docs/answer/37579?hl=en), publicly-accessible [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values), or [Google Apps Script Web App](https://developers.google.com/apps-script/guides/web) on its own line in your WordPress post or page, then save your post.
+Paste the URL of your public [Google Spreadsheet](https://support.google.com/docs/answer/37579?hl=en) or [Google Apps Script Web App](https://developers.google.com/apps-script/guides/web) on its own line in your WordPress post or page, then save your post.
 That's it. :) Your data will appear in a sorted, searchable HTML table.
 Web App output will be displayed using the HTML defined by the Web App.
 See the [screenshots](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/screenshots/) for an example.

 If using a Google Spreadsheet, the spreadsheet must be shared using either the "Public on the web" or "Anyone with the link" options [(learn how to share your spreadsheet)](https://support.google.com/drive/?p=visibility_options&hl=en_US).
 Currently, private Google Spreadsheets or Spreadsheets shared with "Specific people" are not supported.
 Web Apps must be deployed with the "Anyone, even anonymous" [access permissions](https://developers.google.com/apps-script/guides/web#permissions).
 CSV files must be available to the public, without the need to log in to the site where they're hosted.